-I’m not sure if I can call my vegetable fritters “fritters” as I make mine without any flour - like these carrot and soybean fritters.
+I’m not sure if I can call these carrot and soybean fritters with feta cheese for fritters as I make them without any flour.
 As well as having a thing about sugar in savoury food, I have another thing about flour in fritters.

 I don’t add any breadcrumbs either, which means that my fritters are a little bit tricky to turn over.
 They taste sensational though.